Midwifery practice learning

 - Stepping Hill Hospital (Stockport, SK2 7JE);

-Other placement areas may become available.
-We also work closely with other universities using the same NHS Trusts for student placements.
+Other learning environments may become available.
+We also work closely with other universities using the same NHS Trusts for practice learning.

 A useful journey planner enabling you to assess what your journey might be like when travelling to a site using public transport can be found on the Transport for Greater Manchester website.
 The University's postcode is M13 9PL.